vroger11/vroger11.github.io/_posts/2020-11-20-create-your-documentation-website-with-sphinx-and-github.markdown

 ```bash
 pip install sphinx
 ```
-Now we have everything we need to create our documentation :smile:.
+Now we have everything we need to create our documentation 😄.

 ## Create the initial files